bertrandgorge/startbootstrap-business-casual/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-business-casual/issues) here on GitHub or leave a comment on the [template overview page at Start Bootstrap](http://startbootstrap.com/template-overviews/business-casual/).
+[Open a new issue](https://github.com/BlackrockDigital/startbootstrap-business-casual/issues) here on GitHub or leave a comment on the [template overview page at Bastide XVIIe](http://startbootstrap.com/template-overviews/business-casual/).

 ## Custom Builds

-You can hire Start Bootstrap to create a custom build of any template, or create something from scratch using Bootstrap.
+You can hire Bastide XVIIe to create a custom build of any template, or create something from scratch using Bootstrap.
 For more information, visit the **[custom design services page](https://startbootstrap.com/bootstrap-design-services/)**.

 ## About

-Start Bootstrap is an open source library of free Bootstrap templates and themes.
-All of the free templates and themes on Start Bootstrap are released under the MIT license, which means you can use them for any purpose, even for commercial projects.
+Bastide XVIIe is an open source library of free Bootstrap templates and themes.
+All of the free templates and themes on Bastide XVIIe are released under the MIT license, which means you can use them for any purpose, even for commercial projects.

 * https://startbootstrap.com
 * https://twitter.com/SBootstrap

-Start Bootstrap was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).
+Bastide XVIIe was created by and is maintained by **[David Miller](http://davidmiller.io/)**, Owner of [Blackrock Digital](http://blackrockdigital.io/).

 * http://davidmiller.io
 * https://twitter.com/davidmillerskt
 * https://github.com/davidtmiller

-Start Bootstrap is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).
+Bastide XVIIe is based on the [Bootstrap](http://getbootstrap.com/) framework created by [Mark Otto](https://twitter.com/mdo) and [Jacob Thorton](https://twitter.com/fat).

 ## Copyright and License